akaregi/fawe-jp/README.md

 ## Copyrights

-Rights of all contents belongs to boy0001.
+Rights of all contents belong to boy0001.